ameet2r/DevEnv/README.md

 ### Setup

+0. Install Neovim
+- brew install neovim
+1. Setup nvim configuration file at ~/.config/nvim/.
+Use the kickstart nvim fork I have.
-1. Install tmux
+2. Install tmux
 - brew install tmux
-2. Install tpm, the tmux plugin manager
+3. Install tpm, the tmux plugin manager
 - git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
-3. Setup tmux configuration file at ~/.config/tmux/tmux.conf.
+4. Setup tmux configuration file at ~/.config/tmux/tmux.conf.
 A copy of the configuration file is in this repo.
 - Install tpm and the configurations for tmux by using the C-space + I command.
 That is C-Space then shift + i.
-4. Setup nvim configuration file at ~/.config/nvim/.
-Use the kickstart nvim fork I have.

 ### Workflow